 How to Navigate Personal Injury Options After A Tractor Trailer Accident

-As with any vehicle collision, your first instinct should be to contact local authorities.
+As with any tractor trailer accident, your first instinct should be to contact local authorities.
 After the emergency personnel caters to your injuries, the next logical step is to give your personal injury lawyer a call to cover any necessary medical expenses.
 However, not every type of injury will allow you to protect your claim effectively.
 In this guide, you’ll learn to differentiate between truck accident claims and car accident claims as needed.

 Consider this scenario: your vehicle is hit, and the tractor-trailer in question has fled the scene.
 First, take note of the company name plastered across the vehicle.
 Then, you’ll want to take note of any visible numbers that request driving feedback.
 If possible, jot down their license plate and determine whether you’re in a position to pursue the vehicle.
 Avoid causing further damage by speeding or putting yourself in harm’s way.